CLIMATE RESILIENCY ELEMENT

 Deliverable 4: Access Vulnerability and Risk

-Deliverable 5: Pursue Pathways by Developing Climate Goals and Policies
+Deliverable 5: Pursue Pathways by Developing Climate Goals & Policies

 Deliverable 6: Integrate Goals and Policies